Lead pulling: Stopping my dog pulling on the lead

-Is the daily chore of walking your dog something you dread?
+Is the daily chore of walking your pet gundog in Dorset something you dread because of lead pulling?
 You are not alone with this very common behaviour issue of the dog lead pulling.
 We can change that behaviour so you have a dog who becomes good at loose lead walking.
 Your happy and the dog still gets to where they want to go.
-Do you have lead walking issues and live in Wimborne, Broadstone, Corfe Mullen, Merley and surrounding areas?
+Does your dog pull on the lead and you live in Wimborne, Broadstone, Corfe Mullen, Merley, Poole and surrounding areas of Dorset?
 Muttley Solutions can help turn lead pulling into loose lead walking.